 The Husband has tried numerous weed killers on the front drive but the little blighters refuse to die.
 Whilst pulling them up by hand is vaguely therapeutic, it’s an endless job.

 Improve the kerb appeal

-Does anyone remember watching “The House Doctor” starring Ann Maurice and the hapless Alistair (who now presents Escape to the Country I think, or a programme of that ilk).
+Does anyone remember watching “The House Doctor” starring Ann Maurice and the hapless Alistair (who now presents Escape to the Country I think or a programme of that ilk).
 The programme was about getting your house presentable to sell.
-Ann’s big thing was “kerb appeal”.
+Ann’s big thing was the “kerb appeal”.
 We clearly have work to do in this regard.

 but, in our defence, we seem to have loads of Great Tits and House Martins who are very fond of these bushes and it seems a bit mean to denude their habitat.